Jean-Beru/GotenbergBundle/README.md

 </div>

-> [!WARNING]
-> This Bundle is experimental and subject to change in a future release.

 ## Generate PDFs and screenshots with Symfony!

 This bundle allows you to generate, stream and save PDF locally from URL, HTML,